MoveOnLibra/libra-wallet-demo-javascript/README.md

 * Close the modal dialog
 * Get the wallet name entered by the user and display it on the page
 * Show a waiting icon for wallet creation
-* Call MoveOnLibra's API to create the wallet, API address is "/v1/wallets"
+* Call MoveOnLibra's wallet API ([libra-sdk-mol](https://github.com/MoveOnLibra/libra-sdk-js)) to create the wallet
 * When the wallet is created successfully, store it to the localStorage
-* Call MoveOnLibra's API to create an account, API address is "/v1/wallets/<wallet_id>/accounts"
+* Call MoveOnLibra's wallet API to create an account of the wallet
 * When the account is created successfully, store it to the localStorage
 * Cancel the display of icons in waiting